ericdotmills5/portfolio-generator/README.md

 - Takes user's risk tolerance level, budget, and short selling preference as input
 - Generates a portfolio that maximizes expected return for a given level of risk
-- Outputs a report with portfolio specifications, statistics, the optimal portfolio, and a graphical interpretation of the portfolio
+- Outputs a html report with portfolio specifications, statistics, the optimal portfolio, and a graphical interpretation of the portfolio

 ## Requirements